maiatoday/maiatoday.github.io/content/post/glitterBox/index.md

 Another installment of the 90s web aesthetic experiments.
 In the 9Os [animated cursors](https://tholman.com/cursor-effects/) were all the rage.
 On a mobile device of course we don't have the concept of a cursor.
 There are gestures that can be detected: touches and drags.
 So for this project I split up the following pieces to code:

-The benefits of this approach is the animating composables can be reused as progress indicators or other elements that appear or disappear to reward customers on their actions.
+The benefits of this approach are the animating composables can be reused as progress indicators or other elements that appear or disappear to reward customers on their actions.

-1. Detect gestures and draw a composable lambda on screen based on the gestures - CursorVisible
+1. Detect gestures and draw a composable lambda on screen based on the gestures - `CursorVisible`
 2. Build a few animating composables
-    1. An animating lifesaver candy /Sweet
+    * An animating lifesaver candy /Sweet
-    2. A pulsing pink and red heart
+    * A pulsing pink and red heart
-3. Build a screen where I can switch the different animating composables in the CursorVisible composable
+3. Build a screen where I can switch the different animating composables in the `CursorVisible` composable
 4. Build pixie dust animation by repurposing my confitti code

-First of all I needed a Composeable which would take a context but could allow me to drag another composable around.
+First of all I needed a Composeable which would take a `content` and could allow me to drag another composable around.
 Here's the code for this.
-It makes the content visible and invisible on a tap and lets you drag the content.
+It makes the `content` visible and invisible on a tap and lets you drag the `content`.

 ```kotlin
 @Composable